 If your class definitions use compact type IDs, you must also supply an implementation of CompactIdResolver when initializing the communicator.
 This object is responsible for translating numeric type IDs into their string equivalents.

 See Also

 - Client-Side Slice-to-PHP Mapping

 - Data Encoding

 - Data Encoding for Classes

-- Class Factories in C#
+C++ Mapping for Classes

 - Communicator Initialization